 Differential GNSS corrections may also be broadcast as an option depending on the available bandwidth of the LDC.

 Additional Secondary Factors (ASF)

 eLoran receivers calculate their position by measuring how long it takes the system’s 100kHz groundwave radio signals to reach them over the surface of the earth from the transmitters.
 The measured propagation times are called ‘pseudoranges’. eLoran receivers measure the pseudoranges of a number of signals from transmitters placed around the coverage area.

+Figure 1.6 - Example of all-in-view positioning using Anthorn, Lessay and Sylt.
+With all-in-view mode signals need not belong to the same GRI and more than three signals are employed in the positioning solution in order to provide integrity.

 Figure 1.6 shows an example of some lines of position (circles) with the transmitters at Sylt (Germany), Anthorn (United Kingdom) and Lessay (France) at the centres.
 The reception of signals from three stations is sufficient to compute a position but more signals are typically employed in the positioning solution in order to provide integrity.
 Signal received need NOT belong to the same GRI.

-Figure 1.6 - Example of all-in-view positioning using Anthorn, Lessay and Sylt.
-With all-in-view mode signals need not belong to the same GRI and more than three signals are employed in the positioning solution in order to provide integrity.

 The receiver measures these time delays and, by assuming a value for the propagation speed of the signal, the position relative to the transmitters can be computed.
 The speed of a ground-wave radio signal depends on the electrical conductivity of the surface over which it travels.
-For example, it travels slowest over ice, deserts and mountains, a little more quickly over good farming land and quickest of all over sea-water.
+For example, it travels slowest over ice, deserts and mountains, a little more quickly over good farm land and quickest of all over sea-water.

 eLoran receivers compute their position in two stages.
 Firstly, they assume that the entire earth’s surface is covered in sea-water and they therefore employ a sea-water propagation model for the speed of propagation [11].
-This model is based on a set of standard parameters suggested by the United States Coast Guard, and it models propagation over sea-water in earth’s atmosphere very accurately. eLoran receivers assume the signals propagate over sea-water because they cannot possibly know about the land along each of the propagation paths.
+This model is based on a set of standard parameters adopted by the United States Coast Guard, and models propagation over sea-water in earth’s atmosphere very accurately.

 In the second stage, the delays due to land paths are taken into account by adding them to the pseudorange measurements.
 These delays are called Additional Secondary Factor delays, or ASFs for short.
 Their values are expressed as microseconds of propagation delay, and are typically supplied to users as a database built into their receivers.
 ASFs are the dominant propagation phenomenon affecting the accuracy of positioning and navigation with eLoran.